theh1t3sh/-Final-Assessment/README.md

 This project represents my journey in mastering fundamental algorithms while developing an eye for modern web design.
 The combination of technical problem-solving and creative presentation showcases my versatility as a developer.

     "First, solve the problem.
-Then, write the code." - John Johnson
+Then, write the code."

 Developed with ❤️ for the final assessment **Hitesh Sharma | 11-07-2025**